MCAT PREP: 5 Tips on Preparing for the MCAT

 2. Be thoughtful about your undergraduate course selection

-Many pre-med students think they should cram in science classes, and take three in one semester.
-Although it’s good to major in a field that relates to the kind of doctor you want to become, it’s also important not to overload yourself on one subject and to pursue a well-rounded undergraduate education.
+Many pre-med students think they should cram in science classes, and take multiple science classes in one semester.
+It’s good to major in a field that relates to the kind of doctor you want to become, but it’s also important not to overload yourself on one subject.
+Preparing for the MCAT includes having a well-rounded undergraduate education.
 You should have a broad education and include the humanities, accounting, psychology, and literature, which will help you with MCAT prep in the four core test sections.
 They include:

 - Biological and Biochemical Foundations of Living Systems